mbcrump/mbcrump-blog/_posts/2017-12-04-azure-tips-and-tricks62.md

 <img style="border:3px solid #021a40" src="/files/azhttpsblog3.png">

-**What is users are accessing my HTTP version?** They will receive a 301 Status code and be redirected to the HTTPS site.
+**What if users are accessing my HTTP version?** They will receive a 301 Status code and be redirected to the HTTPS site.
 {: .notice--primary}

 Now secure those Azure Function sites! :)